midhunkalarikkal/FullDomain/Notes/DSA3.md

      / \  /
     D   E F

-2 .
-Full Tree
+2. Full Tree
 -------------
-A full tree (or strictly binary tree) is a binary tree in which every node other than the leaves has exactly two children.
+A full tree (or strictly binary tree) is a binary tree in which every node other than the leaf nodes has exactly two children.

         A
        / \